baguinaga/cortex-dash/README.md

 ### Development Roadmap

-The immediate focus is on building out a **Pharmacy Analytics** dashboard as the second flagship theme.
-This will be followed by refining the **Pharmacy Analytics** theme and adding a third **Security Ops** dashboard post MVP.
+The immediate focus is on building out a **Pharmacy Analytics** dashboard as the flagship theme.
+This will be followed by refining the previous **Healthcare** theme and adding a third **Security Ops** dashboard post MVP.

 This multi-theme approach serves as a direct proof-of-concept for the platform's flexibility and scalability.
-The current `pharmacy.config.ts` will power a dashboard showcasing key performance indicators such as:
+The current `pharmacy.config.ts` powers a dashboard providing an operational view for pharmacy staff and an analytics view to track pharmacy revenue performance.
+The mock API currently exposes data for:

+- **Operational View:**

+  - A real-time queue of **Recent Prescriptions** with their current fulfillment status.
+  - Actionable **Notifications** for scripts that require attention (e.g., "Awaiting Patient Pickup").

+- **Analytics View:**
-- Patient Adherence (PDC) Scores
+  - High-level **Key Performance Indicators (KPIs)** like Total Revenue and Patient Adherence (PDC).
-- Drug Rebate and Revenue Tracking
-- Dispensing and Inventory Analytics
+  - A **Revenue-by-Week** trend chart for tracking financial performance over time.
+  - A breakdown of **Top Drugs by Revenue** to identify key business drivers.

 ### Decoupled Development Workflow